Fbalashov/ModuleEnforcer/README.md

 team or sharing your module, other developers can miss something essential.

 Module Enforcer eases the cognitive load for users of your module.
-You annotate methods that must be called for the module to work correctly and android lint will warn your users if they are not calling all the annotated methods.
+You annotate methods that must be called for the module to work correctly and lint will warn your users if they are not calling all the annotated methods.

-This is especially helpful if you are creating a module that needs to be called for different lifecycle events.
+This is especially helpful if you are creating a module that needs to be called for different Android lifecycle events.
 Rather than creating a class that users of your library must extend, you can compose your logic with the assurance that developers will be guided towards its proper usage.